post by Heather Ryerson

 Posted by Jessica Holden

-We’re also excited to announce this week’s topic, but first please enjoy the illustration above by Cannady Chapman, our Pick of the Week for last week’s topic of ‘MONEY’.
-You can also see a gallery of all the other inspiring entries here.
+We’re excited to announce this week’s topic, but first please enjoy the illustration above by María Albarrán, our Pick of the Week for last week’s topic of ‘LIGHT’.
+Thanks to everyone else for participating.
+We hope it was inspiring!